Ford Foundation Post-Graduate Public Interest Fellowship

 Q. Who is eligible to apply?

-A. Current Yale Law School 3Ls JDs are eligible to apply.
-Joint-degree students completing their degrees by June 2014 are eligible to apply.
+A. Current Yale Law School 3Ls and recent J.D. graduates (up to three years) are eligible to apply.
+Joint-degree students completing their degrees are eligible to apply.

 Q. Can a sponsoring organization commit to more than one applicant?